The current position is indicated in the effect slot itself.

 Undo and Redo let you undo and redo edits.

 Edit: if a single dot is selected the Edit button pops up a window where you can type a new value for the selected dot (eg. "-20" to move the dot to -20 dB).
-If multiple dots are selected the Edit button pops up a window where you can 'amplify' the selected dots, so the vertical distance between them changes.
+If multiple dots are selected the Edit button pops up a window where you can apply several functions like 'Amplify' (change the vertical distance between the dots) or create sine/triangle/square wave shapes.

 Delete removes the selected dot(s).